Hao-HUST/G2LGAN/README.md

 ### Introduction

 Three-dimensional content creation has been a central research area in computer graphics for decades.
-The main challenge is to minimize manual intervention, while still allowing the creation of a variety of plausible 3D objects.In this work, we present a global-to-local generative model to synthesize 3D man-made shapes; see Fig. 1 as an example.
-It is based on an adversarial network to construct a global structure of the shape, with local part labels.
-The global discriminator is trained to distinguish between the whole real and generated 3D shapes, while the local discriminators focus on the individual local parts.
-A novel conditional auto-encoder is then introduced to enhance the part synthesis.
+The main challenge is to minimize manual intervention, while still allowing the creation of a variety of plausible 3D objects.In this work, we present a global-to-local generative model to synthesize 3D man-made shapes.Our generative model consists of two units: a Global-to-Local GAN (G2LGAN) and a Part Refiner (PR).

+G2LGAN consist of two networks: a **Global-to-Local GAN**(G2LGAN) and a **Part Refiner**(PR).

+Specifically, using a generative adversarial network training, with global and local discriminators, out G2LGAN generates 3D semantically segmented models.
+The PR is based on an auto-encoder architecture and its goal is to refine the individual semantic parts output from G2LGAN.
+For more details, please refer to our [paper](http://202.182.120.255/file/upload_file/image/research/att201810171620/G2L.pdf).

 ![overview](overview.jpg)